fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 * a unified, sensible, healthy, "non-bifurcated" F# library ecosystem

-* mutual cooperation to see F# toioling succeed in many different scenarios
+* mutual cooperation to see F# tooling succeed in many different scenarios

 * a healthy ecosystem of "innovative" F# tooling